Broadband, home working and home schooling

 The speed of your broadband depends on how many other people in your home are online at the same time, and what they’re doing.
 If someone is video conferencing, someone is streaming a movie, and someone else is playing games online, then your WiFi is likely to slow down.

 However, many broadband providers have reassured customers that their network can cope with the increased demand.
-BT, for example, say they have more than enough capacity in their network to handle mass-scale home working in response to COVID-19.
+BT, for example, says its networks are holding up well, with more than enough capacity to handle large-scale home working in response to COVID-19.

-Find out more about what broadband providers are doing to help here.
+Find out more about what broadband providers are doing to help.

-Streaming platforms like YouTube, Amazon Prime and Netflix are helping to lighten the load on networks by restricting bandwidth and reducing video quality to decrease their data consumption.
+Streaming platforms like YouTube, Amazon Prime and Netflix have been helping lighten the load on networks, by restricting bandwidth and reducing video quality to decrease their data consumption.
+However, Netflix’s bandwidth is now being restored.

 What broadband speeds do I need?